gridstack/gridstack.js/README.md

 - `static_grid` - makes grid static (default `false`).
 If true widgets are not movable/resizable.
 You don't even need jQueryUI draggable/resizable.
 A CSS class `grid-stack-static` is also added to the container.
 - `vertical_margin` - vertical gap size (default: `20`)
 - `width` - amount of columns (default: `12`)
+- `drag_constraint` - container to which the drag will be constrained.
+If dragging outside of it, the move placeholder will be set back to its initial position.
+Useful if one wants to add behavior when dragging onto other elements of the app.

 ## Grid attributes